Zhilei/rf_analysis/README.md

-# rf_plotting
+# rf_analysis
-Plotting software to analyze the .s2p data from VNAs.
+Software to analyze the .s2p data from VNAs.